 In 2010, the U.S. Department of Agriculture’s Natural Resources Conservation Service ramped up its conservation stewardship program that provides incentives to producers who participate in the studies.

 Angerer said participation in the NRCS program is picking up.
 Last year, producers turned in 19,000 samples for analysis, with most coming from the Great Plains area.
 Most participating producers send in six samples per year.
+If you’d like to participate, check with your local Natural Resources Conservation Office.

 The samples will continue to be analyzed to assist producers’ supplemental feeding programs, added to the long-term forage quality study and held in storage for future research.